ralphrecto/pfr-dl/README.md

 # pfr-dl

 Scraper for pro-football-reference.com player stats.
-This tool can currently download, parse, and write CSVs of game-level data.
+This tool can currently download, parse, and write CSVs of game-level data and historical player lists.

 # Usage
+## Game data
 The following invocation will write CSV files with 2000 data to the `output` directory.

 ```pfr-dl --year 2000 --output-dir output```